VickyGPT/Doubtly-Drop/docs/faq.md

 * [Producthunt](https://www.producthunt.com/posts/snapdrop)

 ### Help!
 I can't install the PWA!
-if you are using a Chromium-based browser (Chrome, Edge, Brave, etc.), you can easily install PairDrop PWA on your desktop by clicking the install-button in the top-right corner while on [pairdrop.net](https://pairdrop.net).
+if you are using a Chromium-based browser (Chrome, Edge, Brave, etc.), you can easily install ArtDrop PWA on your desktop by clicking the install-button in the top-right corner while on [drop.artslabcreatives.com](https://drop.artslabcreatives.com).

 <img src="pwa-install.png" alt="Example on how to install a pwa with Edge">